TykTechnologies/tyk-ansible-performance-testing/Readme.md

 Please check the `/docs` folder for more information about the repo.

 - [Tests](/docs/tests.md): Explains the different REST and GraphQL tests available.
+- [Analysis](/docs/analyze.md): Explains how to use the `analyze.r` script to generate comparison graphs and csv based on the tests ran.
 - [AWS](/docs/aws.md): Explains how to use the `aws.playbook.yml` to standup the resources necessary to run the tests in AWS.
 - [GCP](/docs/gcp.md): Explains how to use the `gcp.playbook.yml` to standup the resources necessary to run the tests in GCP.
 - [Azure](/docs/azure.md): Explains how to use the `azure.playbook.yml` to standup the resources necessary to run the tests in Azure.